phil-opp/blog_os/_posts/2015-08-18-multiboot-kernel.md

 ```
 ![qemu output]({{ site.url }}/images/qemu-ok.png)

 Notice the green `OK` in the upper left corner.
+If it does not work for you, take a look at the comment section.

 Let's summarize what happens:

 1. the BIOS loads the bootloader (GRUB) from the virtual hard drive (the ISO)
 2. the bootloader reads the kernel executable and finds the Multiboot header